apache/incubator-heron/website/content/docs/operators/deployment/schedulers/slurm.md

 config file:

 * `heron.class.scheduler` --- Indicates the class to be loaded for slurm scheduler.
-Set this to `com.twitter.heron.scheduler.slurm.SlurmScheduler`
+Set this to `org.apache.heron.scheduler.slurm.SlurmScheduler`

 * `heron.class.launcher` --- Specifies the class to be loaded for launching topologies.
-Set this to `com.twitter.heron.scheduler.slurm.SlurmLauncher`
+Set this to `org.apache.heron.scheduler.slurm.SlurmLauncher`

 * `heron.scheduler.local.working.directory` --- The shared directory to be used as Heron sandbox directory.